button-inc/relay-testing-library/client/README.md

 };
 ```

+1. If desired, create `getPropsFromTestQuery` ??

+1. If desired, create `defaultQueryVariables` ??

-1. Create `defaultComponentProps` for the Component that is being tested
+1. If desired, create `defaultComponentProps` for the component that is being tested.
+For example:

 ```typescript
 const defaultComponentProps = {